CPM’s 2023 Research Base

 Learning takes effort: Trade-offs between efficiency and effectiveness

-.Students in Rohrer et al.’s (2020b) study inaccurately thought they were learning more when problems were easier for them to solve (i.e., lower perceived effort).
-In fact, even though students in the interleaved condition learned more, they perceived themselves to be learning less and exerting more effort than those in the blocked condition.
+Students in Rohrer et al.’s (2020b) study inaccurately thought they were learning more when problems were easier for them to solve (i.e., lower perceived effort).
+In fact, even though students in the interleaved condition learned more, they perceived themselves as learning less and exerting more effort than those in the blocked condition.
 This indicates that students inaccurately assessed their learning and had misleading views about the relationship between effort and learning.
 However, according to the researchers, “students were willing to embrace the effort induced by interleaved practice once they recognized that their effort paid off in terms of learning gains” (p.
 23).
-Scholars have also found that massed practices creates a false illusion for both students and teachers that it increases the efficacy of practice, thus leading students to be overconfident (Bjork et al., 2013; Emeny et al., 2021).
+Scholars have also found that massed practices create a false illusion for both students and teachers that it increases the efficacy of practice, thus leading students to be overconfident (Bjork et al., 2013; Emeny et al., 2021).

 CPM infers from this research that…

-Though Mixed, Spaced Practice may require more from both students (time, effort) and teachers (feedback), it supports students in developing a learning orientation (i.e., a focus on understanding) rather than a performance orientation (i.e., a focus on correct answers and grades) when it is accompanied by explicit conversations about its benefits, including long-term learning and improved problem-solving skills.
-This combination of Mixed, Spaced Practice and explicit conversations about how it pays off over time can help combat the overconfidence that research shows is induced by blocked and massed practice.
-Research shows that students are much more willing to embrace the increased effort that Mixed, Spaced Practice requires when they understand the significant payoffs for their learning.
+Though mixed, spaced practice may require more from both students (time, effort) and teachers (feedback), it supports students in developing a learning orientation (i.e., a focus on understanding) rather than a performance orientation (i.e., a focus on correct answers and grades) when it is accompanied by explicit conversations about its benefits, including long-term learning and improved problem-solving skills.
+This combination of mixed, spaced practice and explicit conversations about how it pays off over time can help combat the overconfidence that research shows is induced by blocked and massed practice.
+Research shows that students are much more willing to embrace the increased effort that mixed, spaced practice requires when they understand the significant payoffs for their learning.
 Students are unlikely to notice these payoffs without support from their teacher.

 Learning takes time: Trade-offs between short-term and long-term performance